awsdocs/amazon-s3-developer-guide/doc_source/bucket-encryption.md

 ## Monitoring Default Encryption with CloudTrail and CloudWatch<a name="bucket-encryption-tracking"></a>

 You can track default encryption configuration requests through AWS CloudTrail events\.
 The API event names used in CloudTrail logs are `PutBucketEncryption`, `GetBucketEncryption`, and `DeleteBucketEncryption`\.
 You can also create Amazon CloudWatch Events with S3 bucket\-level operations as the event type\.
-For more information about CloudTrail events, see [How Do I Enable Object\-Level Logging for an S3 Bucket with CloudWatch Data Events?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-cloudtrail-events.html)
+For more information about CloudTrail events, see [How Do I Enable Object\-Level Logging for an S3 Bucket with CloudTrail Data Events?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-cloudtrail-events.html)

 You can use CloudTrail logs for object\-level Amazon S3 actions to track `PUT` and `POST` requests to Amazon S3 to verify whether default encryption is being used to encrypt objects when incoming `PUT` requests don't have encryption headers\.